Please scroll down to get to the study materials.

-It is the first stage of a prospective member before starting a co-operative activity, at this meeting, all the members will discuss the different matter such as problems and benefit of the co-operative, number of members, objectives, capital required and rules and regulation.
+It is the first stage before starting a co-operative activity.
+In this meeting, all the members will discuss in the different matter such as problems and benefit of the co-operative, the number of members, objectives, capital required and rules and regulation.
 Once they agree about the formation of co-operative, they will form a different committee and sub-committee.
-At this meeting, different people will be given different responsibilities such as collection of capital, development of laws and by-law, preparing for registration etc.
+At this meeting, different people will be given different responsibilities such as the collection of capital, development of laws and by-laws, preparing for registration etc.

 Application for registration:

 It is the second stage of co-operative registration.
 At this stage, a complete registration form is submitted to register department of co-operative.
 The co-operative act has provided a guideline, the checklist of information to be submitted along with the application for registration.
 Generally, the following information should be provided along with the application for registration: